 She looked back at her niece and winked.

 Agnes smiled at Tabitha too.
 “We’ll be back soon.”

 But would they?
 It was all gone.
 Jack the pianist, the feather girls, the stern but loving Agnes, Aunt Tawny who they all called The Baroness.
 Someone had deliberately destroyed the club and Tabitha – still with the blood of her parents motivating her – would find out who.

-The docks were close by so Tabitha made her way there.
+The docks were close by in the Swantin area so Tabitha made her way there.
 If something had gone down at the club Aunt Tee would have no doubt returned to the islands where she came from.
 She hadn’t been waiting long when a man approached her.

 “Hey kid, are you lost?” he asked.

 Tabitha shrugged and turned away from him.
 “Not really,” she said.

 He stopped and surveyed her.
 Tabitha’s accent didn’t sound native to the Swantin.
 “You shouldn’t be out here.
 This isn’t a safe neighbourhood.”